Disk formatting: Recovery of data from a formatted disk

 As in file deletion by the operating system, data on a disk are not fully erased during every high-level format.
 Instead, the area on the disk containing the data is merely marked as available, and retains the old data until it is overwritten.
 If the disk is formatted with a different file system than the one which previously existed on the partition, some data may be overwritten that wouldn't be if the same file system had been used.
-However, under some file systems (e.g., NTFS, but not FAT), the file indexes (such as $MFTs under NTFS, inodes under ext2/3, etc.) may not be written to the same exact locations.
+However, under some file systems (e.g., NTFS, but not FAT), the file indices (such as $MFTs under NTFS, inodes under ext2/3, etc.) may not be written to the same exact locations.
 And if the partition size is increased, even FAT file systems will overwrite more data at the beginning of that new partition.

-From the perspective of preventing the recovery of sensitive data through recovery tools, the data must either be completely overwritten (every sector) with random data before the format, or the format program itself must perform this overwriting, as the DOS FORMAT command did with floppy diskettes, filling every data sector with the format filler byte value (typically 0xF6).
+From the perspective of preventing the recovery of sensitive data through recovery tools, the data must be completely overwritten (every sector), either by a separate tool, or during formatting.
+Data are destroyed in DOS, OS/2, and Windows when the /L (long) option is used on format and always for a Partitioned Data Set (PDS) in MVS and for newer file systems on IBM mainframes.

-However, there are applications and tools, especially used in forensic information technology, that can recover data that has been conventionally erased.
-In order to avoid the recovery of sensitive data, governmental organization or big companies use information destruction methods like the Gutmann method.
-For average users there are also special applications that can perform complete data destruction by overwriting previous information.
-Although there are applications that perform multiple writes to assure data erasure, any single write over old data is generally all that is needed on modern hard disk drives.
-The ATA Secure Erase can be performed by disk utilities to quickly and thoroughly wipe drives.
-Degaussing is another option; however, this may render the drive unusable.
+It is disputed whether one pass of zero-fill is enough to destroy sensitive data on older (until 1990s) magnetic storage: Gutmann (known for his 35-pass Gutmann method) claims that magnetic force microscopy may be able to "see" old bits on a floppy, but the sources he cited does not prove such.
+Random fill is believed to be stronger than a fixed pattern fill.
+One pass of zero fill is sufficient to prevent data remanence, according to NIST (2014) and Wright et al (2008).
+The Secure Erase option built into hard drives is considered trustworthy, with the caveat that early solid state drives are known to mis-implement the function.

+Degaussing is effective without controversy; however, this may render the drive unusable.